General Information and Application

 Department of Education site to file your FAFSA (Free

 Application for Federal Student Aid) on the Web.
-The FAFSA4caster will help determine your eligibility and opportunities for federal funding.
+The FAFSA4caster will help determine your eligibility.

 Department of Education

 Personal identification number you will need to access

 your account at U.S. Department of Education Web sites: